Picuris Pueblo, New Mexico: History

 Spanish explorer Don Juan de Oñate named the pueblo "Pikuria" - which means "those who paint."
 The pueblo was influenced by the Spanish, particularly adoption of Christian religious practices and letting go of traditional rituals and ceremonies.
 The San Lorenzo de Picurís church was built of adobe by 1776 and was restored in the 21st century.
 Having been influenced by the Spanish and then the Americans for centuries, the Picuris adopted telephone and electrical services, paved roads and television.
 They resumed their traditional customs, which are performed throughout the year, and became self-governing again in the mid-1920s.
 As of 2014, the pueblo maintained a growing herd of buffalo.
 Pueblo is a member of the Intertribal Buffalo Council.

-Government

-The Pueblo's headquarters is in Peñasco, New Mexico.
-Their tribal officers, led by a tribal governor, are elected every two years.
-In 1991, the tribe opened the four-star Hotel Santa Fe and the Amaya Restaurant, serving Native American cuisine, in Santa Fe, New Mexico.

 Education

 The community is in the Peñasco Independent School District.